softworkz/emby-wiki/Creating-Api-Endpoints.md

 ### GetOptimizedResultUsingCache
 Similar to GetOptimizedResult, except that http caching headers will also be specified.
 You'll have to supply a function delegate to generate the response when the cache is not utilized.

+### GetCachedResult
+Use this in situations where you need http caching but do not want http compression, such as with images for example.

+### GetStaticFileResult
+Use this so serve a file statically from the file system.

 ### ThrowError
 Throws an error with a specific response code and message.